Table of Contents

 Impact and Innovation

 The ZCB-Design v2 encourages new and meaningful technologies and design approaches by requiring projects to demonstrate two impactful and innovative strategies to reduce carbon emissions.
 Applicants can propose their own strategies, providing broad flexibility while helping to build skills and develop markets for low carbon products and services.

-Please refer to the ZCB-Design v2 and ZCB-Performance for detailed requirements.
+Please refer to the ZCB-Design v2 and ZCB-Performance v2 standards for detailed requirements.

 5. How do you show that you are certified?